 Cook, Learn, and Share to Fight Hunger.

-From the humble chicken broth to the more exotic fish broth, each variety boasts distinct flavors and culinary applications.
+From the humble chicken broth to the more exotic fish broth, each variety of broths & stocks boasts distinct flavors and culinary applications.
 While often used interchangeably with stock, broths typically result from simmering meat, bones, or vegetables, yielding a thinner yet intensely flavorful liquid that forms the backbone of countless recipes.
 Let’s delve into the diverse world of broths and explore their culinary uses, preparation tips, historical significance, and health benefits.

 Broth or Stock?